dmlond/arangs2015/docs/2015-05-12/README.md

 relative to the Vagrantfile, in `manifests/default.pp`.
 Edit the manifest to add the extra instruction to clone your fork of the course repo into the home directory of the VM user `vagrant`.
 Launch the box using `vagrant up` and log into it with `vagrant ssh`.
 - _Session 4_: Running the pipeline.
-If all has gone well, we now have access to the `arangs2015/data` on the host by navigating to `/vagrant_data/`.
-Verify that this is the case and that you can read from it (e.g. by accessing the README.md using `more`) as well as write to it (e.g. `touch foo` should create an empty file `foo`).
-Modify the pipeline shell script to point it to the right folder and run it.
+If the course repo was successfully cloned into the VM by puppet we should be able to navigate into it and run our pipeline.
+The puppet manifest was run as root (`sudo puppet apply ...`) so our current user (which is, well, try `whoami` - Who am I?) cannot write to it.
+You can change ownership with `sudo chown -R vagrant arangs2015`.
+Then download the data into the VM and run the pipeline.

 Requirements
 ------------